0-5-blood-prince/code-llm/gpu-inference/README.md

 ### Quantization using Bits And Bytes

 We have measured the time taken for one minibatch, perplexity score and pass@1 values for bf16, fp8 and nf4 implementations.
 We have also measured the time taken for nf4 quantized Starcoder2 model with compute size of torch.float32 and torch.float16.
+Run the HumanEval section in the jupyter notebook to evaluate the above-defined models.

 <br>